Andrew Porter (music critic): Early career in England

+Career in the United States

-In 1960, Porter became the editor of The Musical Times.
-From 1972 to 1973 he served a term as the music critic of The New Yorker.
-Returning to the magazine in 1974, he remained its music critic until he moved back to London in 1992.
+From 1972 to 1973 Porter served a term as the music critic of The New Yorker; returning to England for a year fellowship in 1973-1974 at All Souls College, Oxford.
+After this he resumed work at The New Yorker; remain at that magazine until 1992.
 His writings for The New Yorker won respect from leading figures in the musical world.
 The composer and critic Virgil Thomson, in a 1974 commentary on the state of music criticism, stated, "Nobody reviewing in America has anything like Porter's command of [opera].
 Nor has The New Yorker ever before had access through music to so distinguished a mind."
 In particular, with operas that were unfamiliar to him, Porter exercised additional diligence in his preparation for his reviews.
 According to Opera News:

 When reviewing an opera that was new to him, such as Bloch's Macbeth, he might attend three performances before he felt qualified to write about it; he frequently returned to productions after opening night to refine his viewpoint, and he reviewed virtually all music only after learning it from the score."

-In his latter years, Porter wrote for The Observer, Opera, and The Times Literary Supplement.
+While living in New York, Porter taught courses part time at the City University of New York and served as the editor of the newsletter of the American Institute for Verdi Studies at New York University (founded 1976).
+He also served as the named chair "Ernest Bloch professor" at the University of California, Berkeley in 1980-1981, and was a member of the editorial board of the journal 19th-Century Music.

+Opera translator, librettist, and scholar

 Porter translated the libretti of 37 operas, of which his English translations of Der Ring des Nibelungen and The Magic Flute have been widely performed.
 He also directed several operas for either fully staged or semi-staged performance.
 He authored the librettos for John Eaton's The Tempest, after Shakespeare, and Bright Sheng's The Song of Majnun, based on the ancient Persian story.

 As a scholar, Porter notably discovered excised portions of Verdi's Don Carlos in the library of the Paris Opera, which led to the restoration of the original version of the work.
 Porter was a consultant for a 1996 production at the Théâtre du Châtelet that used portions of the music which he had found.